PhenixCollaboration/web/_results/hepdata_instructions.md

 ---
 {% include layouts/find_title.md name=page.name %}
 ##### Summary
+An outline of the HEPData publishing process can be found on the
+{% include navigation/pagelink.md folder=site.results name='hepdata_policy' tag='"Policy and Procedure" page' %}.

-The process of publishing materials on the HEPData portal consists of uploading a *tar* or *gzip* archive containing data files in the HEPData-compliant format and having this upload checked by a designated Collaboration member (more precisely, a IRC member) as described below.
-Once the uploaded material is certified by the IRC it will be made public by the HEPData coordinator.
+It involves uploading a *tar* or *gzip* archive of data files in the HEPData-compliant format (YAML) and having the uploaded material checked by a designated IRC member directly on the HEPData site.
+Communication between the uploader and the reviewer is arranged by the HEPData coordinator.
+Once the uploaded material is reviewed and certified by the IRC it will be made public ("finalized") by the HEPData coordinator.

 ##### The Format
 The data package prepared for submission to HEPData must conform to the specific